Erizur/explorer7-releases/README.md

-# Releases repo for explorer7
+# explorer7 - ex7forw8, modernized

-Releases for explorer7 go here.
+This is the official github for explorer7 releases.\
 DO NOT USE THIS REPO TO REPORT ISSUES. (you can't either way)

 ## Registry keys